openhab/openhab-addons/bundles/org.openhab.binding.huesync/README.md

 - `sample`: Short description of the Thing with the ThingTypeUID `sample`

 ## Discovery

-_Describe the available auto-discovery features here._
-_Mention for what it works and what needs to be kept in mind when using it._

-## Binding Configuration

 The beinding is using [mDNS](https://en.wikipedia.org/wiki/Multicast_DNS) to discover HDMI Sync devies in the local network.
 The LED on the Sync Box must be white or red.